-Constructed by the end of the 18th century entirely from teak, Tipu Sultan’s Summer Palace is an elaborately decorated relic of Bangalore’s royal past, complete with arches and minarets.
-Originally a summer retreat, the palace now serves as a detailed museum of Tipu Sultan´s life and glorious conquests.
-Next door is the Venkataramanaswamy Temple, a 300 year old temple built by the Wodeyars.
-The ruins of Bangalore Fort are also located a few steps away, bearing the testimony of Tipu´s struggle against the British Raj in India.
+Constructed by the end of the 18th century, Tipu Sultan’s Summer Palace is an elaborately decorated relic of Bangalore’s royal past.
+Originally used as a summer retreat, the palace now serves as a detailed museum of Tipu Sultan's life and glorious conquests, while the Venkataramanaswamy Temple, a 300 year old temple built by the Wodeyars, is right next door.
+The ruins of Bangalore Fort are also located a few steps away, bearing the testimony of Tipu's struggle against the British Raj in India.

 Phone: +91 80 2670 683 6